Paul Szabo (politician): Honours

 Notably, Szabo was determined to have spoken the most words in the 38th Parliament—154,683.
 He also was ranked first in speaking in Parliament in the 39th Parliament and second in the 40th Parliament.
 During his 17-year career as a Member of Parliament, he spoke in the House on over 2,000 occasions.

-On November 21, 2006, Szabo was honoured as "The Hardest-Working" Member of Parliament at the First Annual Parliamentarian of the Year Awards ceremony held at the National Gallery in Ottawa.
+On 21 November 2006, Szabo was honoured as "The Hardest-Working" Member of Parliament at the First Annual Parliamentarian of the Year Awards ceremony held at the National Gallery in Ottawa.
 Sponsored by Macleans, l'Actualite and the Dominion Institute, the selection was based on an Ipsos-Reid survey of all 306 current Members of Parliament.
-On November 21, 2007, Szabo was honoured with the same award for a second consecutive year at a ceremony held at the Chateau Frontenac Hotel in Ottawa.
-On May 14, 2009, he was honoured in a ceremony on Parliament Hill with the same award for the third consecutive year.
+On 21 November 2007, Szabo was honoured with the same award for a second consecutive year at a ceremony held at the Chateau Frontenac Hotel in Ottawa.
+On 14 May 2009, he was honoured in a ceremony on Parliament Hill with the same award for the third consecutive year.

 In July 2009, in recognition of his career achievements and leadership contributions to the community, he was also elected as a Fellow of the Institute of Chartered Accountants of Ontario.
 The FCA designation is the highest honour conferred by the Chartered Accounting profession.

-On December 6, 2011, he was honoured to receive the Rotary International Paul Harris Fellowship for his long career of service to the community and for his longstanding support for the work of Rotary.
+On 6 December 2011, he was honoured to receive the Rotary International Paul Harris Fellowship for his long career of service to the community and for his longstanding support for the work of Rotary.

-Among his many chairmanship appointments, his position as Chairman of the House of Commons Standing Committee on Access to Information, Privacy and Ethics, commonly known as the "Ethics Committee", reached high-profile public recognition in late 2007 and early 2008 as the committee was convened to review the monetary and business dealings between former Prime Minister Brian Mulroney and German-Canadian Karlheinz Schreiber.
+Among his many chairmanship appointments, his position as Chairman of the House of Commons Standing Committee on Access to Information, Privacy and Ethics, commonly known as the "Ethics Committee", reached high-profile public recognition in late 2007 and early 2008 as the committee was convened to review the financial and business dealings between former Prime Minister Brian Mulroney and German-Canadian Karlheinz Schreiber.